opus1993/pubrepo/content/authors/admin/_index.md

 - Visitors
 ---

-I have extensive cross-functional team experience, strong quantitative analysis skills, and a passion for technology gained in roles in product development, strategic sourcing, and digital operations
+I am an engineer with extensive cross-functional team experience, strong quantitative analysis skills, and a passion for technology gained in roles in product development, strategic sourcing, and digital operations.
+I am currently responsible for Digital Operations Projects at CNH Industrial in the Chicago area.